dstim-degree-objectives

 Traditional Indigenous Medicines Curriculum Purpose, Goal, Learning Objectives, and Competencies:

-- D.S.T.I.M.
-Legal Guidelines for Holistic Alternative and Complimentary Providers
+18. D.S.T.I.M.
+Legal Guidelines for Holistic Alternative and Complementary Providers

 Our teaching approach gives the practitioner more than an affordable alternative to new educational vistas by combining resident studies and distance learning.